Australians vote to determine conservative government future | Politics

 - Australia

-Opposition leader Anthony Albanese's center-left Labor Party is a favourite to win its first election since 2007.
+Opposition leader Anthony Albanese's center-left Labour Party is a favourite to win its first election since 2007.

 But Morrison defied the opinion polls in 2019 by leading his coalition to a narrow victory.